-About The Kerry Camino: It is a local initiative to promote walking in the area, specifically akong The Dingle Way between Tralee and Dingle.
-Walkers can pick up a free walkers pack from the tourist office in Tralee or Dingle.
+About The Kerry Camino: It is a local initiative to promote walking in the area, specifically along The Dingle Way between Tralee and Dingle.
+Walkers can pick up a free walkers pack or information leaflet from the tourist office in Tralee or Dingle.
 There are stamping stations along the route. the walker stamps their passport.
 The walker can then get a certificate at the end of there walk in the Dingle Tourist office.

 Accommodation on the route is provided by bed and breakfasts and hostels.
 The walk generally takes 3 days.